ibm-cloud-docs/cis/security-features.md

 For example, if you notice that a particular IP is causing malicious requests, you can block that user by IP address.

 ### User-Agent Blocking Rules
 User-Agent Blocking rules allow you to take action on any User-Agent string you select.
 This capability works like Domain Lockdown as described previously, except the block examines the incoming User-Agent string rather than the IP.
-You can choose how to handle a matching request with the same list of actions as you have estabilshed in the IP Rules (Block, Challenge, and JS Challenge).
+You can choose how to handle a matching request with the same list of actions as you have established in the IP Rules (Block, Challenge, and JS Challenge).
 Note that User-Agent blocking applies to your entire zone.
 You cannot specify sub-domains in the same manner you can Domain Lockdowns.

 This tool is useful for blocking any User-Agent strings that you deem suspicious.